Architecture of Fez: Other mosques

 The Ville Nouvelle (New City) also includes many modern mosques from the 20th century or later.
-Some prominent landmark mosques here include the Imam Malik Mosque, the largest in the city and located near the train station, and the Tunis Mosque (Masjid Tunis), located near the downtown area.
+Some prominent landmark mosques here include the Imam Malik Mosque, the largest in the city and located near the train station, and the Tunis Mosque (Masjid Tunis), dating from the French colonial period and located near the downtown area.

 Synagogues

 The Mellah (Jewish quarter) of Fez Jdid is the site of the 17th-century Ibn Danan Synagogue, the Slat al-Fassiyin Synagogue, and multiple other synagogues, though none of them are functioning today.
 Synagogues had a very different layout from mosques but often shared similar decorative trends as the rest of Moroccan architecture, such as colourful tilework and carved stucco.